subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

 In LLM Agents, System 2 operation is connected to the concept of Chain of Though (CoT) reasoning.
 There are some very interesting similarities between the way CoT works and what we know about System 2 in the human brain.
 DRL Agents have been built using a combination of Neural Networks and an algorithm called Monte Carlo Tree Search or MCTS.
 Even though the analogy with System 2 is not perfect for this case, there are some interesting similarities here as well.

 In general System 2 operation in Agents seems to connected to the idea of running Neural Networks multiple times during a computation, so that later stages are able to make use of results of the prior stages.
 In the context of an LLM, from this we can surmise that more powerful Agents can be created by increasing the context length of the data that is fed into it.
-This enables the LLM to make use of more results from the intermediate steps of
+This enables the LLM to make use of more results from the intermediate steps of the System 2 type operation.